patricekrakow/api-centric-service-mesh-demo/README.md

-# api-centric-service-mesh-demo
+# Demo of an API-Centric Server Mesh

-Demo of an API-Centric Server Mesh
+Comming soon...